lennartj/nazgul_tools/src/site/markdown/modularity.md

 1. *Software engineering improvements*.
 In plain english, modularity can help you structure your code and version control system (VCS) in a better way.
 Applied correctly, modularity should simplifiy the process of learning a new codebase for developers and lay the grounds for better deployment, scaling and monitoring.

 2. *Runtime improvements*.
+To be effective, modularity needs be enforced in the running JVM.
+   The Nazgul Framework is built in compliance with OSGi, which is one of the best efforts to date to enforce modularity in a running JVM.
+Therefore, all projects using the Nazgul Framework development model will take advantage of the runtime container - both standalone or within OSGi/JEE containers.
-Modularity should be enforced in the running JVM.
-The Nazgul Framework is built in compliance with OSGi.
-While there have been some long-running efforts from major players in the Java area to provide a Java module system with general use, there are few contenders which can be used in existing JVMs today.
+   While there have been some long-running efforts from major players in the Java area to provide a Java module system with general use, OSGi seems one of the best solution for modularity in existing JVMs today.

 While modularity is fairly simple to define on a conceptual level, it can be somewhat more complex to design, implement and enforce.
 The Nazgul project defines a battle-proven development model to simplify introduction